 As We See It: Voices From the AAFP

 "As We See It" uses messages from AAFP leadership, editorials and other opinion pieces to update you on Academy advocacy and other key topics, often including "inside story" information to help you better understand the Academy's actions.
 From time to time, individual AAFP members may be invited to share their views on issues via guest opinions.

-Recent "As We See It" Stories
+Recent "As We See It" Content

 More "As We See It" News